-The richest couple in the world is getting a divorce.
-Jeff Bezos and his wife MacKezie announced their split on January 9, 2019 in a joint statement on Twitter.
-Here’s what we know about the pair’s pending proceedings thus far.
+The richest couple in the world just got divorced.
+Jeff Bezos and his wife MacKezie announced their separation on January 9, 2019 in a joint statement on Twitter, and appeared to confirm that their marriage was officially dissolved in early April.
+Here’s what we know about the pair’s split so far.

 The day after the couple’s announcement on Twitter, the National Enquirer published an exposé of Jeff Bezos’s affair with Lauren Sanchez.
 The Enquirer deemed it “the biggest investigation in Enquirer history,” claiming the publication had followed Bezos and Sanchez “across five states and 40,000 miles” to prove that Bezos was cheating on his wife.